iloveicedgreentea/py-samsungtv/README.md

 - Run the test suite with `pytest`.
 Unit tests use fully mocked transports.
 - Integration tests require a real TV: set `SAMSUNG_TV_HOST` (plus optional `SAMSUNG_TV_PORT` and/or `SAMSUNG_TV_TOKEN`) and run `pytest -m integration`.
 If no token is supplied the first run will prompt for authorization and cache the returned token under `.pytest_cache/samsung_tv_token` for later runs.
 - A `Justfile` is included for convenience: `just install`, `just install-tests`, `just test`, `just mypy`, etc.
-- All command inputs are exposed as enums in `samsungtv.enums` (also re-exported at the package root) so you can rely on autocomplete/validation for things like `InputSource`, `PictureMode`, `SoundMode`, and `RemoteKey`.
+- All command inputs are exposed as enums in `pysamsungtv.enums` (also re-exported at the package root) so you can rely on autocomplete/validation for things like `InputSource`, `PictureMode`, `SoundMode`, and `RemoteKey`.
 - Convenience helpers such as `set_picture_mode`, `set_sound_mode`, `select_speaker`, `select_input_source`, `set_volume`, `mute()/unmute()`, and `art_mode_on()/art_mode_off()` call the corresponding `*_control` RPCs for you.